nik-ti/tg-gift-bot/README.md

 ## 📝 Tips

+- **Bot Setup**: Create a professional bot name and description via @BotFather
-- **For Admins**: Carefully manage authorized users to prevent abuse
+- **Admin Management**: Carefully control authorized users to prevent abuse
 - **For Users**: Keep balance 2-3x higher than your most expensive range
 - **Setup**: Test with small ranges first before scaling up
 - **Monitoring**: Enable notifications to track bot activity
 - **Hosting**: Run on VPS for 24/7 operation
 - **Security**: Each user's session and data are isolated
+- **Scaling**: The architecture supports hundreds of concurrent users

 ---